JakePelrah/SBA_316/README.md

 &#9989; Register at least two dierent event listeners and create the associated event handler functions.
 10%

-Use at least two Browser Object Model (BOM) properties or methods.
+ &#9989; Use at least two Browser Object Model (BOM) properties or methods.
 3%

-Include at least one form and/or input with HTML attribute validation.
+&#9989; Include at least one form and/or input with HTML attribute validation.
 5%

-Include at least one form and/or input with DOM event-based validation.
-(This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)
+&#9989; Include at least one form and/or input with DOM event-based validation.
+(This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)5%
-5%

 &#9989; Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
 10%